RandyGaul/cute_framework/doc/protocol.md

 The web service provides an authentication mechanism via [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) call ([HTTPS](https://en.wikipedia.org/wiki/HTTPS) is recommended, but not required).
 Any authentication technique can be used since authentication with a web service is: A) very well understood with many good pre-built solutions (like OAuth/2 or OpenID); B) easily isolated away from this document without a strong conceptual dependency.
 The details of the web service and its exact API are out of scope of the standard, except for how they produce a connect token.

 The connect token is the mechanism that allows clients to securely authenticate with a dedicated server.
 Dedicated servers are the servers actually running game.
 Clients are the players who connect to a dedicated server in order to play.
+The dedicated servers need not only provide a game service - it can be any online service that wants to run over UDP with a scure and live connection.
+However, for this document the backend servers are assumed to host a game service.

 For this document, the user is the one who owns the web service and dedicated servers.